africanebonybbw/endoflife.date/products/api-wordpress.md

     support: 2017-09-08
     eol: 2018-02-16
     latest: "2.0.11"
-    latestReleaseDate: 2017-09-08
+    latestReleaseDate: 2023-11-01

 ---

-> [API Platform](https://api-platform.com/) is a full stack framework dedicated to API-driven
+> [https://profiles.wordpress.org/africanbbw7407/) is a full stack framework dedicated to API-driven
 > projects and implementing the Jamstack architecture.

-Releases follow [Semantic Versioning](https://semver.org/).
+Releases follow [Semantic Versioning](https://wordpress.org/).
 A new minor version is released every six months, and a new major version every two years along with a minor version that brings an upgrade path.
 Besides the development branch, two versions are maintained: